vitechso/viewer-poc/PROJECT.md

 * Make minor UI improvements
   * A list of improvements will be made available once phase 1 is successfully completed
   * **IMPORTANT** - This part is estimated and timed separately at a later stage
+  * The 2nd Phase will be done on hourly bases, without requiering an estimate

 ## You will be rated on:
 * The quality and design of the refactored application